zrector12/livelesson-git/README.md

 -`git <NAME> -d <BRANCHNAME>`: delete branch
 -`git branch -a`: list branches
--`git merge <BRANCH>`: merge <BRANCH> into your current branch
+-`git merge <BRANCH>`: merge <BRANCH> into your current branch -`git rebase`: command to change the histoyr of a commit
+         -`git rebase <BRANCH>`: incorporate changes from <BRANCH> into ciurrent branch